oyarsa/graphmind/README.md

 See `./tasks.sh` for common development tasks.
 In particular, use `./tasks.sh check` to run the linter, formatter and type checker.
 Run `./tasks.sh help` to see all tasks.

-The `./tasks.sh setup` task sets up the full environment:
+We use the following tools for development:

 - [`uv`](https://docs.astral.sh/uv/): manages the project, Python environment and dependencies, including the development tools.
 - [`ruff`](https://docs.astral.sh/ruff/): linter and formatter.
 - [`pyright`](https://microsoft.github.io/pyright): type-checker.
-- [`pre-commit`](https://pre-commit.com/): which runs some basic checks before you create a commit.
+- [`pre-commit`](https://pre-commit.com/): runs some basic checks before you create a commit.

 Please check the individual tool documentation for more information.
 See also